Contact Us 1-800-539-6119

 Iron and Total Iron-binding Capacity (TIBC)

-The iron and TIBC blood test quantifies iron serum and total iron-binding capacity (TIBC).
-Iron serum measures iron levels in the blood, while TIBC measures the total amount of iron that transferrin can bind (transferrin is the primary protein that binds to iron and transports it throughout the body).
-These quantities are used to calculate transferrin saturation, an indicator of the body’s iron status.
-In iron deficiency states, iron levels are low while the TIBC is higher, resulting in low transferrin saturation.
-In iron overload states, iron levels are high while the TIBC is low or normal, resulting in increased transferrin saturation.
+The iron and TIBC blood test measures iron serum and TIBC to calculate transferrin saturation, an indicator of the body's iron status.
+Iron deficiency shows low iron levels and high TIBC, resulting in low transferrin saturation.
+Iron overload shows high iron levels and low or normal TIBC, resulting in increased transferrin saturation.

 Prostate-Specific Antigen (PSA)

-This test measures the prostate-specific antigen (PSA) levels in your blood, a protein produced by the prostate gland.
-Elevated PSA levels may indicate prostate cancer.
-However, high PSA levels may also suggest a nonthreatening prostate condition such as infection or benign prostatic hyperplasia, an enlarged prostate.
+The Prostate-Specific Antigen (PSA) test measures the levels of a protein produced by the prostate gland in the blood.
+It is used to identify elevated PSA levels, which may indicate the presence of prostate cancer.
+However, high PSA levels can also be caused by non-threatening conditions such as infection or an enlarged prostate (benign prostatic hyperplasia).